-Ohioville is a blue-collar town, with 38.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ohioville is generally considered to be a blue-collar town.
+38.89% of the Ohioville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ohioville is a borough of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Ohioville who work in management occupations (13.38%), office and administrative support (8.46%), and healthcare (6.57%).

 Because of many things, Ohioville is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Ohioville really has some of the features that families look for when choosing a good community to raise children.
 Is Ohioville perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.